 The results developed during the Project shall be exclusively property of the beneficiary that generates them.

-In case of multiple beneficiaries, they must agree (in writing) on the allocation and terms of exercise of their ownership in the Consortium agreement.
+In case of multiple beneficiaries, they must agree (in writing) on the allocation and terms of exercise of their ownership in the Consortium Agreement.

 Article 10 – Force Majeure